Deepak-notification/deepak_kumar/README.md

 ## 🚀 About Me

-I'm a **Senior Software Engineer** with 3.9 years of hands-on experience, specializing in the e-commerce domain.
+I'm a **Senior Software Engineer** with 3.9 years ofexperience specializing in Adobe Commerce (Magento 2) e-commerce development.
+Proven expertise in designing, developing, and maintaining complex e-commerce platforms, ensuring optimal performance and seamless user experiences.
+Committed to staying updated with the latest industry trends and technologies to drive continuous improvement and innovation.
 My expertise lies in building robust, scalable, and high-performance web solutions.

 - 💼 **Profession:** Senior Software Engineer
 - 🕒 **Experience:** 3.9 years in software development
-- 🛒 **Domain:** E-commerce
+- 🛒 **Domain:** E-commerce || Magento

 ## 🛠️ Skills & Technologies